IronL442/LMU-Application/README.md

 2. Ensure Python is installed on your system.
 You can download it from [Python's official website](https://www.python.org/downloads/).

 ## Running the Application
+If you are a Windows user, just start the app.exe file to run this application.

-To run this application, navigate to the directory containing the script and run the following command:
+Alternatively, to run this application, navigate to the directory containing the script and run the following command:
 ```bash
 python inventory_system.py